teamcgc/cgcR/vignettes/FireCloudWDL_RunTool_Kallisto.md

 output: html_document
 ---
 ## Introduction
-This tutorial provides the steps for running the tool 'kallisto' by creating a WiDdLe (WDL) file to run analysis on the FireCloud and follows the tutorial 'A basic introduction to the FireCloud' which can be found https://github.com/teamcgc/cgcR/blob/master/vignettes/Firecloud.intro.Rmd
+This tutorial provides the steps for running the tool 'kallisto' by creating a WiDdLe (WDL) file to run analysis on the FireCloud and follows the tutorial 'A basic introduction to the FireCloud' which can be found at https://github.com/teamcgc/cgcR/blob/master/vignettes/Firecloud.intro.Rmd

 This tutorial assumes you have all the dependencies listed in the basic introduction to run the WDL tool and Cromwell.